6 Types of Normal Memory Lapses and (Why You Needn't Worry About Them)

 Your personal beliefs, opinions, even your mood at the time of an event shape your memory of that event.
 Imagine that you once spent a night in the hospital as a child.
 You were afraid, so you remember the nurse’s voice as deep, low and frightening.
 But family members who visited you at the hospital tell you that in reality the nurse had a soft, comforting voice.
 Your bias about hospitals colored your memory of the nurse. —Mary A. Fischer and Sonya Collins

 Want to learn more about memory loss?
-Discover the Is My Memory Normal Challenge from Staying Sharp.
+Discover the Memory Loss – Is it Inevitable?
+Challenge from Staying Sharp.

 Staying Sharp is a member benefit from AARP that shows you how you can make brain health a part of your daily life.
 Explore guides, interactive challenges, articles, videos, recipes and more that are based on the six pillars of brain health.